ktaylor63/southeast/site/content/endangered-species-act/index.md

 “Endangered” means a species is in danger of extinction throughout all or a significant portion of its range.

-“Threatened” means a species is likely to become endangered within the foreseeable future.
+“Threatened” means a species is likely to become endangered within the foreseeable future throughout all or a significant portion of its range.

 Our goal is to take plants and animals off the endangered and threatened species list when they have fully recovered, meaning their survival no longer depends on the protections the ESA affords.